gabegm/gabriel/content/posts/Geospatial-Intelligence-Recap.md

 This however does not mean that such companies collecting this data do not have access to each user's individual data, and can use this to target you directly with advertisements.
 However in the case of companies with mobile apps which require a users location data to function, will already have access to such data to provide the customer with its services.
 So it is important to distinguish data coming from internal sources such as a company's mobile app, and 3rd party sources such as advertising data.

-Apple's iOS privacy changes made it harder for companies to track your activity across all mobile apps, they can still see everything you do within their app, but will no longer be able to see what you are also doing in other mobile apps.
+Apple's iOS privacy changes made it harder for companies to track your activity across all apps on your phone, but they can still see everything you do within their app.
+However they will now no longer be able to see what you are also doing in other mobile apps.

 ## Which skills are required to become a Data Scientist?